davras5/kbob-fdk/documentation/DATAMODEL.md

 | F | Special Construction & Demolition | Sonderbauteile und Abbruch |
 | G | Building Sitework | Aussenanlagen |

----

-These replace the existing "TBD" sections.
-I've added context about the hierarchy depth (three-level for DIN 276, four-level for Uniformat II) and approximate element counts to give readers a sense of the full scope.

 ## 3.4 Tagging System

 ### Purpose